 Come and join us in the Highlands of Scotland to get really immersed in traditional wool crafts.

-We run our Fleece to Felt weeks in May and August, our Dye to Spin weeks in July and August and our Craft retreat in September.
-We start our May and July weeks by shearing one of our Shetland sheep and washing and sorting fleeces.
+We start our week by shearing one of our Shetland sheep and washing and sorting fleeces.
 We go on to picking dye plants, making natural dyes and dyeing our fleece over outdoor fires the traditional way.
 Mid week we visit some of the areas stunning scenery for inspiration, including Glen Affric (one of Scotland's most beautiful glens).
 The last two days of the course are spent either wet felting (usually a wall hanging inspired by the stunning landscapes and colours around us here) or needle felting with Fi Oberon (UK renowned needle felter).

 Fi creates stunning animals from hand-dyed fleece.
 This year guests went home with garden birds, a badger, Highland cows, hares and of course sheep!
 Once the technique is learnt it can be applied to any animal, bird or sculptural piece.
 Last year Fi released one the most comprehensive and beautiful books published on needle felting.
 She is an excellent teacher who is great fun and very knowledgeable.

-Our craft retreat includes; natural dyeing, eco-printing, walking and felting, along with an evening relaxation session and optional yoga.
+Our craft retreat includes; natural dyeing walking and felting, along with an evening relaxation session and optional yoga.
 We also love to cook and we are happy to cater for all dietary needs.
 We produce and grow as much of our own food as possible.

-We also run weekend and shorter courses please visit our page for information on other courses
+We also run weekend and shorter courses please see 'More from this course organiser' link below for information on other courses.

 Once we pick guests up from Inverness everything is included in the week (all the workshops, materials, food, accommodation and transfers).